 Melita, Manitoba, Canada: Jay The Banana

-Huge banana statue combines Melita's reputation as a prime viewing spot for blue jays, and the closest thing Canada has to a banana-growing region.
+Huge banana statue combines Melita's reputation as a prime viewing spot for blue jays and its "Banana Belt" climate, slightly warmer than the rest of Canada.
 But no bananas grow here.

 Jay The Banana